Gear & Fitness

 If you have any queries regarding gear please feel free to contact us.

-Wild Pedder preference Mountain Designs - an Australian owned and operated store since 1975.
+Wild Pedder recommend Paddy Pallin - an Australian family owned store since 1930.
 They stock a wide range of quality gear, and their in store employees understand the need for quality equipment when participating in adventure activities.

 Visit their website to find a store near you.
 Take in our Gear List and get some great advice.